 After each game - there are 4 - go over the words helping with understanding if needed.
 Also reinforce the X beat Y phrase and the use of scores.
 ONE - NIL

 Depending on your time the next step can be left out.

 5. Put Ss in pairs and ask them to brainstorm some phrases you might say to describe a football match after it finished and then go over some of the common phrases that can be used before handing out the WC vocabulary worksheet for Ss to take away with them.

 Extra: if you'd like to spend more time on the phrases, you could add some predictions for some of the games or find a video that will allow the Ss to see the phrases.

 6. Tell Ss that the WC is more than just a competition and a game of football, but it's also about helping and developing countries.
 Divide the class into pros and cons and ask them to come up with some ideas of how hosting a world cup can help and hinder a country.

 After having a short discussion about the ideas they have come up with, tell Ss you are going to show them another video, this time of some of the host cities.
 It's their job to watch and listen for the information for each city.

 Post: which city would you like to visit most?
 Were any of your pro/con ideas mentioned?

 7. Tell Ss that there has been a problem with one of the cities and now another one needs to be chosen.
-Tell Ss that is it is their job to look at 5 different cities and towns in their groups and then decide which one to chose to become a host city.
-They should think of there reasons WHY for choosing the city WHAT needs to be done in the city to make it to the standard of a host city and HOW it will help the people and the town or city after the competition has finished.
+Tell Ss that is it is their job to look at 5 different cities and towns in their groups and then decide which one to choose to become a host city.
+They should think of their reasons WHY for choosing the city WHAT needs to be done in the city to make it to the standard of a host city and HOW it will help the people and the town or city after the competition has finished.

 After 10 minutes, pair the groups up to share their ideas and reasons for choosing and not choosing certain towns and cities.